clairesunstudio/mayflower-report/docroot/readme.md

 The entry `gulpfile.js` is located in `tools/gulp` and all gulp commands need to be run from this directory.
 There is also a proxy `gulpfile.js` at the project root, which can run all the same commands.

 Available commands are
- * `gulp` or `gulp dev`- will run dev build with watchers
+ * `gulp` or `gulp mg-local`- will run dev build with watchers
- * `gulp build` - will run dev _without_ watchers.
+ * `gulp mg-build` - will run dev _without_ watchers.
- * `gulp prod` - will run production build without watchers
+ * `gulp mg-prod` - will run production build without watchers
  * `gulp [task]` - where task is loaded in `gulpfile.js`.  eg. `css`, `svg-sprite`

 The watcher will also start a [browserSync](https://browsersync.io/) server.
 The console will tell you the exact port, but it usually runs on [http://localhost:3000/](http://localhost:3000/).

 ### CSS
 All css source files are located in `/assets/scss/`.
-Gulp will compile all scss files in this directory and concat them into a single file `/assets/build/css/index-generated.css`.
+Gulp will compile all scss files in this directory and concat them into a single file `/assets/css/index-generated.css`.

 [BEM](https://css-tricks.com/bem-101/) methodology is loosely used for class naming.
 In general, every new Block element should get a new file in `/assets/scss/`.